 Patients often ask us the same questions.
 We have a thing for sharing knowledge and education (if you hadn’t noticed), so we’ve provided some of the most common inquiries—and our answers—below.
+Feel free to check out our patient reviews and testimonials.

 Anesthesia: Is it safe for my child?